Emilie Cocquerel: Early life and education

 Cocquerel was born in Sydney to Australian mother Georgia and French father Patrick.
 Her older brother Thomas and younger sisters Elsa and Anna are also actors.
 She spent her early childhood in France and the United States before returning to Sydney in 2001, settling in the North Shore suburb of Warrawee.

 Cocquerel began her studies at Sydney University where she participated in the Drama Society and later graduated with a Bachelor of Arts in Acting from the Western Australian Academy of Performing Arts in 2013.
-She also took a three month course at the Conservatoire national supérieur d'art dramatique.
-Having developed an interest in mental health care and social work, she returned to university, graduating with a Bachelor of Social Science in Psychology from Swinburne University of Technology in 2019 followed by a Master of Counselling and Psychotherapy from the Australian College of Applied Psychology in 2021.
+She also took a three month course at the Conservatoire national supérieur d'art dramatique (CNSAD) in Paris.

+Having developed an interest in mental health care and social work, Cocquerel returned to university, graduating with a Bachelor of Social Science in Psychology from Swinburne University of Technology in 2019 followed by a Master of Counselling and Psychotherapy from the Australian College of Applied Psychology in 2021.

+Emilie was also the lead actress on the music video for Australian band, Sons of the East's music video, Into The sun.